eBah Humbug.

 That’s the Bah Humbug part.

-Borrowing from that definition of CRM, good branding strategy also has “the goal of improving business relationships with customers, assisting in customer retention and driving sales growth.”
-But as we’ve seen for the last ten years that I’ve been this blog, great are All About Them.
+Borrowing from that definition of CRM, good strategy also has “the goal of improving business relationships with customers, assisting in customer retention and driving sales growth.”
+But as we’ve seen for the last ten years that I’ve been writing this blog, great are All About Them.
 In other words, great brands provide an about their company (or personnel or reason for being) that their consumers can use to self-identify with and to enhance their lives.

 The screaming eagle tattoo on a Harley-Davidson rider’s shoulder?
 All About Them.